microsoft/Mastering-the-Marketplace/saas/README.md

 This video should help you get a jump start on configuring application registrations for the apps we’ll be building in the next few modules.

+> **NOTE:** The secrets that you set in an Application Registration have time limits.
+You may select up to 2 years for the secret to remain valid.
+In production, track when your secrets need to be changed and do so to avoid service outages.

 This module introduces just enough on this topic to help us build our landing page and webhooks later in the course.
 For those interested in more reading, please see [Create and Azure AD app registration](https://docs.microsoft.com/azure/marketplace/azure-ad-transactable-saas-landing-page#create-an-azure-ad-app-registration) and [Quick start: Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) from the official Microsoft documentation.

 ## Using the SaaS Offer REST Fulfillment API